angular/angular/aio/content/guide/reactive-forms.md

 ### Create a nested group

 An address is a good example of information that can be grouped together.
-A `FormGroup` is composed of `FormControl` instances, but can also use a `FormGroup` as a part of the model.
+A `FormGroup` is composed of `AbstractControl` instances to form its part of the model.
 This makes composing complex form models easier to maintain and logically group together.

-The following example separates the `profileForm` into a set of top level `FormControl` instances, and a nested `address` `FormGroup`.
-Update the `ProfileEditor` component to create a `FormGroup` named `address` with a few controls for capturing the address information.
+To create a nested group in the `profileForm`, add a nested `address` `FormGroup`.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.1.ts" region="nested-formgroup" linenums="false" title="src/app/profile-editor/profile-editor.component.ts (nested form group)">

 </code-example>

-In addition to the `firstName` and `lastName` controls, you have grouped the `street`, `city`, `state` and `zip` controls into an `address` group.
+In addition to the `firstName` and `lastName` controls, the `street`, `city`, `state` and `zip` controls are combined into an `address` group.
 Even though the `address` `FormGroup` is a child of the overall `profileForm` `FormGroup`, the same rules still apply with value and status changes.
 Changes in status and value from the nested form group will propagate up to the parent form group, maintaining consistency with the overall model.

 ### Group the nested form in the template

-Following the same practice as before, after updating the model in the component class, you update the template with the `FormGroup`s and their input elements.
-Add the `address` form group below the `firstName` and `lastName` fields in the `ProfileEditor` template.
+After you update the model in the component class, update the template to connect the `FormGroup` instance and its input elements.

+Add the `address` form group containing the `firstName` and `lastName` fields to the `ProfileEditor` template.

 <code-example path="reactive-forms/src/app/profile-editor/profile-editor.component.1.html" region="formgroupname" linenums="false" title="src/app/profile-editor/profile-editor.component.html (template nested form group)">